Jim Henson: Legacy

 The Jim Henson Company and the Jim Henson Foundation continued after his death, producing new series and specials.
 Jim Henson's Creature Shop also continues to create characters and special effects for both Henson-related and outside projects.
 Steve Whitmire, who had joined the Muppets cast in 1978, began performing Kermit the Frog six months after Henson's death.
 He was dismissed from the cast in October 2016, and Matt Vogel succeeded him in the role of Kermit.

-The Children's Television Workshop was renamed Sesame Workshop, which retained the Sesame Street characters in 2000.
+The Children's Television Workshop was renamed Sesame Workshop, which retained the Sesame Street characters in 2001.
 On February 17, 2004, the Muppets and the Bear in the Big Blue House properties were sold to Disney.

 One of Henson's last projects was the attraction Muppet*Vision 3D, which opened at Disney's Hollywood Studios on May 16, 1991, exactly one year after his death.
 Muppet*Vision 3D at Disney's Hollywood Studios closed to guests on June 8, 2025.
 However, Disney cast members were given the opportunity to view the show a final time on June 10.

 The Jim Henson Company retains the Creature Shop as well as the rest of its film and television library, including Fraggle Rock, Farscape, The Dark Crystal, and Labyrinth.
 Brian Jay Jones wrote the book Jim Henson: The Biography.
 It was released on what would have been Henson's 77th birthday, September 24, 2013.

 The moving-image collection of Jim Henson, which contains the film work of Jim Henson and The Jim Henson Company, is held at the Academy Film Archive.

 In 2019, the YouTube channel Defunctland released a six-part miniseries on the life and legacy of Jim Henson.

 A biopic film based on Henson's life, known as Muppet Man, has been in development at Walt Disney Pictures and The Jim Henson Company since 2010.
+The original screenplay written by Christopher Weekes topped the Hollywood Blacklist in 2009.
 In April 2021, it was reported that Michael Mitnick was hired to rewrite the screenplay, previously written by Aaron and Jordan Kandell.
 Lisa Henson will serve as producer.

 In March 2022, it was announced that Ron Howard planned to direct a documentary on Henson's life, with Brian Grazer's Imagine Entertainment collaborating with Disney Original Documentary to produce it.
 The project was reported to have "the full participation and cooperation of the Henson family".
 In April 2024, it was announced the documentary was titled Jim Henson Idea Man.
 It began streaming on Disney+ on May 31, 2024.

 In 2024, Henson was portrayed by Nicholas Braun in the biographical dramedy Saturday Night, which chronicles the production of the first episode of Saturday Night Live.

-Henson's characters are currently performed by the following puppeteers: Matt Vogel (Kermit the Frog), Peter Linz (Ernie, Link Hogthrob), Eric Jacobson (Guy Smiley, The Newsman), Dave Goelz (Waldorf) and Bill Barretta (Rowlf the Dog, The Swedish Chef, Dr. Teeth).
+Henson's characters are currently performed by the following puppeteers: Matt Vogel (Kermit the Frog), Peter Linz (Ernie, Link Hogthrob), Eric Jacobson (Guy Smiley, The Newsman), Dave Goelz (Waldorf) and Bill Barretta (Rowlf the Dog, The Swedish Chef, Dr. Teeth, Mahna Mahna).